johncionci/drupal-basetheme/README.md

 Website: [http://sass-lang.com/](http://sass-lang.com/)

-Configuration file can be found at: base-theme > sass > _config.scss = order of files base-theme > gulpfile.js = compiler settings
+Configuration file can be found at: root > sass > _config.scss = order of files root > gulpfile.js = compiler settings

 ### Gulp
 Website: [http://gulpjs.com/](http://gulpjs.com/)

-Configuration file can be found at: base-theme > gulpfile.js = gulp functions base-theme > package.json = module dependancy list
+Configuration file can be found at: root > gulpfile.js = gulp functions root > package.json = module dependancy list

 Install Directions:
 1. cd into your theme directory
-2. run $ npm install = this will install the module dependancies listed in the base-theme > package.json
+2. run $ npm install = this will install the module dependancies listed in the root > package.json
 3. a new folder called "node_modules" will be created in your theme folder

-We added a script to the base-theme > package.json file to remove all ".info" files within the "node_modules" folder, which was causing errors on admin pages and when trying to run drush commands
+We added a script to the root > package.json file to remove all ".info" files within the "node_modules" folder, which was causing errors on admin pages and when trying to run drush commands

 In order to use gulp you will have to install [node.js](http://nodejs.org) on you system.
 This article is a great tutorial on how to get up and running quickly.
 [Getting started with Gulp](travismaynard.com/writing/getting-started-with-gulp)